dolthub/docs/content/introduction/use-cases/audit.md

 # Dolt solves this by…

+# Companies Doing This

+FJA

+# Case Studies

+Let us know if you would like us to feature your use of Dolt for audit here.

 # Example

 Concretely, here’s how you do it.

-# Companies Doing This

-FJA